 (5) the offender is a qualifying patient licensed

-under the Compassionate Use of Medical Cannabis Pilot Program Act who is in possession of a valid registry card issued under that Act and refused to submit to standardized field sobriety tests as required by subsection (a) of Section 11-501.9 or did submit to testing which disclosed the person was impaired by the use of cannabis.
+under the Compassionate Use of Medical Cannabis Program Act who is in possession of a valid registry card issued under that Act and refused to submit to standardized field sobriety tests as required by subsection (a) of Section 11-501.9 or did submit to testing which disclosed the person was impaired by the use of cannabis.

 Any offender participating in the MDDP program must pay the Secretary a MDDP Administration Fee in an amount not to exceed $30 per month, to be deposited into the Monitoring Device Driving Permit Administration Fee Fund.
 The Secretary shall establish by rule the amount and the procedures, terms, and conditions relating to these fees.
 The offender must have an ignition interlock device installed within 14 days of the date the Secretary issues the MDDP.
 The ignition interlock device provider must notify the Secretary, in a manner and form prescribed by the Secretary, of the installation.
 If the Secretary does not receive notice of installation, the Secretary shall cancel the MDDP.